FollowupID: 726203 Submitted:

 Then check any water traps you have on your filtration system ensuring they are free from water.

-Then yes, run the acetone as per ratio in the link in one of my posts.
+the acetone as per ratio in the link in one of my posts.

 I have noticed a reduction in black smoke on load, and better fuel burn when using acetone only.